Arijit1000/Heart_Disease_Prediction/README.md

 We have to predict a person death event using some features:-

-Age ,Gender , blood pressure, smoke, diabetes,ejection fraction, creatinine phosphokinase, serum_creatinine, serum_sodium, time
+Age ,Gender , blood pressure, smoke, diabetes,ejection fraction, creatinine phosphokinase, serum_creatinine, serum_sodium, time.

+## Dataset Used:

+The medical dataset used in this research is solely based on heart failure clinical records based on various parameters.